-In order to theoretically understand the FO in Cr or other transition metals, which belongs to the class of correlated electronic systems, it is important to consider the Coulomb interaction between the electrons.
-FO have been studied in one-dimensional (1d) interacting fermionic chain using several theories, e.g., the bosonization method or the density-matrix renormalization group \cite{egger1995friedel,schuster2004local}, or the Bethe-Ansatz local-density approximation \cite{vieira2008friedel}.
+In order to understand theoretically the FO in Cr or other transition metals, which belongs to the class of correlated electronic systems, it is important to consider the Coulomb interaction between the electrons.
+FO have been studied in one-dimensional (1d) interacting fermionic chain using several theories, e.g., the bosonization method and the density-matrix renormalization group \cite{egger1995friedel,schuster2004local}, or the Bethe-Ansatz local-density approximation \cite{vieira2008friedel}.
 The Fermi liquid theory for two-dimensional (2d) and three-dimensional (3d) systems \cite{simion2005friedel} was applied to investigate FO.
 The FO induced by non-magnetic impurities in 2d Hubbard model in the presence of interactions have been studied using the slave-boson technique, which involves the static renormalization of the impurity potential \cite{ziegler1998friedel}.
 FO seen around the Kondo screening cloud in the presence of magnetic impurities using the t-matrix formalism have been reported in \cite{affleck_friedel_2008}. \\

-The dynamical mean-field theory (DMFT) is considered as an advanced and suitable technique to capture the effects of correlations particularly around the Mott metal to insulator transition which is significant for describing the compounds with partially filled d and f shells, e.g., transition metals and their oxides \cite{vollhardt2012Dynamical,vollhardt2010dynamical,vollhardt_investigation_1993,kotliar2004strongly,byczuk2008dynamical,titvinidze_dynamical_2012,0953-8984-9-35-010}.
-A real space extension of DMFT (R-DMFT) is needed to treat the strongly correlated inhomogeneous systems \cite{Helmes08,Snook08,suarez2020two}. \\
+The dynamical mean-field theory (DMFT) is considered as an advanced and suitable technique to capture the effects of correlations particularly around the Mott metal to insulator transition which is significant for describing the compounds with partially filled d and f shells, e.g., transition metals and their oxides \cite{vollhardt2012Dynamical,vollhardt_investigation_1993,kotliar2004strongly,byczuk2008dynamical,titvinidze_dynamical_2012,0953-8984-9-35-010}.
+A real space extension of DMFT (R-DMFT) is needed to treat strongly correlated inhomogeneous systems \cite{Helmes08,Snook08,potthoff1999metallic,suarez2020two}. \\

-In our previous work we have investigated the behavior of FO in models of correlated lattice systems in the metallic and Mott insulating phase in the presence of a single impurity potential using the R-DMFT \cite{1742-6596-592-1-012059,chatterjee2019real}.
-We have reported that the oscillations get damped with increasing the interaction, and disappear at the Mott transition and beyond it in the Mott insulating phase. \\
+In our previous work we investigated the behavior of FO in models of correlated lattice systems in the metallic and Mott insulating phases in the presence of a single impurity potential using the R-DMFT \cite{1742-6596-592-1-012059,chatterjee2019real}.
+We reported that the oscillations get damped with increasing the interaction, and disappear at the Mott transition and beyond it in the Mott insulating phase. \\